 Gun violence is a public health epidemic that affects the well-being and safety of all Americans.
 The public health approach brings together community stakeholders and experts across disciplines in a common effort to develop and apply evidence-based interventions.
 This approach to tackling public health crises has been used to eradicate diseases like polio, reduce smoking deaths, and make cars safer - saving million of lives.
 We can learn from these successes and apply these lessons to preventing gun violence.

-View this short video from American Public Health Association
+View this short video on Gun Violence from the American Public Health Association

-The Peoria City/County Health Department is currently working through an assessment with Cure Violence Global to explore a new model of addressing gun violence in Peoria, Illinois.
+The Peoria City/County Health Department is working with Cure Violence Global to explore a new model of addressing gun violence in Peoria, Illinois.
 Cure Violence Global is a violence intervention program that stops the spread of violence by using the methods and strategies associated with disease control.
-Through this readiness assessment process, we are working with local stakeholders to get a better understanding of how this model could work for our community.